Course Content and Outcome Guide for ENG 208

 Intended Outcomes for the course

-1. Recognize differences between Chinese and Western concepts of literature and explain how these differences affect what we read and how we read it.
+1. Identify differences between Chinese and Western concepts of literature and analyze how these differences affect what we read and how we read it.

-2. Speak to the limits of translation, especially in regard to core Chinese concepts that have no equivalent concept in English.
+2. Articulate the limits of translation, especially in regard to core Chinese concepts that have no equivalent concept in English.

 3. Distinguish the traditional literature of the bureaucratic class from traditional folk literature and recognize the cross influences of the two traditions.

-4. Read works of Chinese literature with an understanding of the cultural and historical importance of Confucianism, Daoism, and Buddhism.
+4. Apply an understanding of the cultural and historical importance of Confucianism, Daoism, and Buddhism when reading works of Chinese literature.

 5. Write clear, focused, coherent essays about Chinese literature for an academic audience, using standard English conventions of grammar and style.